Dynamics of Anyon Clusters in Fractional Quantum Hall Fluids

 The local density of states (LDOS) is a key observable in STM measurements.
 High-resolution tunneling can reveal a clear gap of approximately $ 0.1 meV$, which corresponds to $\Delta E = 0.002 \sim 0.006\ e^2/\epsilon l_B$ whose exact value depends on the specific dielectric constant $\epsilon$ and the magnetic field $B$ under detection.
-Using several values within this range to be the full width at half-maximum (FWHM), we simulated the possible LDOS for the 3-anyon Laughlin 1/3 states and 4-anyon MR states.
+According to this range, we simulated the possible LDOS for the 3-anyon Laughlin 1/3 states and 4-anyon MR states, focusing on the low-lying parts of the states mainly from the quasihole manifold.
 It is found that the variations in effective anyon interactions—induced by different bare e-e interactions—lead to distinct LDOS patterns, including differences in the numbers and positions of the peaks.

-Previous works mainly focus on the tunneling involving the most tightly bound anyon clusters \cite{stm_ajit, Jain2024STM}.
-Our analysis show that the tunneling spectrum is very rich, and the most tightly bound anyon clusters both in the Laughlin and Moore-Read phases only occur at relatively higher energy (namely with higher bias voltage at the tip) that may merge with gapped excitations in these topological phases.
+In this work, we follow the standard STM approximation where the tunneling amplitude is assumed to be constant and featureless, so the measured tunneling conductance is proportional to the local density of states (LDOS) of the sample.
+This approach omits the energy-dependent tunneling matrix element computed in more microscopic treatments such as Bardeen’s formalism, which derives from Fermi’s golden rule\cite{chen2021introduction}.
+While the detailed tunneling amplitudes may vary with the STM tip geometry, material-specific parameters, or symmetry constraints, our analysis aims to capture the qualitative LDOS features arising from the internal structure of few-anyon bound states.
+A more refined modeling of the tunneling matrix elements will be pursued in future work.

-We only present a preliminary study here, assuming the bias voltage of the STM tip does not significantly alter the density of the states of the anyon clusters.
-This may not be the case given the one-body potential highly depends on the geometry of the tip, the bias voltage, as well as the distance between the tip and the Hall manifold \cite{trung2025longrange}.
+Our analysis shows that the low-lying tunneling spectrum is rich, affected by the effective anyon interaction and the internal structure of the anyon cluster, both in the Laughlin and Moore-Read phases.
+We only present a preliminary study here, assuming the bias voltage of the STM tip does not alter the anyon clusters' densities.
+This may not be the case given that the one-body potential for an electron to tunnel highly depends on the geometry of the tip, the bias voltage, as well as the distance between the tip and the Hall manifold \cite{trung2025longrange}.
 A more detailed study with explicit experimental parameters will be presented in the future.